 Rule Name Indication 337 STOP Stop.
 338 NON-AUTOMATIC BLOCK, CLEAR Proceed.
 NOTE: A train or engine that is delayed after passing this signal must approach next signal prepared to stop.
 This signal provides information only about the next signal, not conditions of or on the track.
-339 NON-AUTOMATIC BLOCK, APPROACH Approach next signal prepared to stop.
-Train or engine exceeding Medium Speed must at once reduce to that speed.
+339 Approach next signal prepared to stop.
+Trai engine exceeding Medium Speed must at creduce to that speed.
 This signal provides information only about the next signal, not conditions of or on the track.